IntentArchitect/Docs/articles/whats-new/2024/08/index.md

 ### Advanced Mapping system tutorial for module builders

-Module builders wishing to leverage Intent Architect's advanced mapping system can now refer to our [](xref:module-building.tutorial-advanced-mapping) article for a guide on how to do so.
+Module builders wishing to leverage Intent Architect's advanced mapping system can now refer to our [](xref:module-building.tutorial-advanced-mapping) for a guide on how to do so.